 Oral flea prevention/treatment typically comes in the form of a tablet.
 It may or may not be chewable (flavored).
 The pill releases a chemical into the dog's bloodstream that affects the flea after it bites the dog.

 Some drugs, like lufenuron, simply cause the flea to become sterilized.
 Others actually kill the flea, like afoxolaner, fluralaner, sarolaner, and spinosad.
 These products are typically given once a month, with the exception of the drug nitenpyram, which only lasts 24-48 hours.

 Most oral forms of flea prevention are available by prescription only.
 Some also prevent ticks.
 Do not use more than one type of oral treatment at the same time unless your vet recommends it.
 Certain oral treatments can sometimes be used in conjunction with a topical treatment.

 02 of 05

 Topical Flea Treatments

 "Spot-on" topical treatments like imidacloprid, fipronil, selamectin, dinotefuran, pyriproxyfen, and permethrin distributed in the dog's natural skin oils and work to kill adult fleas.
 Some have additional ingredients that prevent ticks.
 Most topical flea prevention medications are available over-the-counter.

 Topical treatments generally need to be applied monthly.
-They are usually water-resistant, meaning you can bathe your dog with a mild shampoo 3 or more days after applying the product.
+They are usually water-resistant, meaning you can bathe your dog with a mild shampoo three or more days after applying the product.

 Be aware that not all topical products are equal.
 Many of the topical flea products sold in stores are ineffective or even toxic.
 When it comes to topical flea prevention, you tend to get what you pay for.

 03 of 05

 Shampoos, Dips and Sprays

 Shampoos, dips, and topical sprays designed to kill fleas may work at that moment, but they rarely last longer than a day or so.
-When your dog is again exposed to newly-emerged fleas, he will easily become re-infested.
-That's because these products remove the fleas from the dog, but not the environment.
+When your dog is again exposed to newly-emerged fleas, it will easily become re-infested.
+That's because these products remove the fleas from the dog but not the environment.

 04 of 05